 Some posts contain compensated links.
 Please read this disclaimer for more info.

-The world’s borders are slowly starting to open up and that means you might be thinking about taking a summer vacation in Turkey.
+The world’s borders are slowly starting to open up, which means you might be thinking about taking a summer vacation in Turkey.

-Turkey has handled the coronavirus situation extremely well, especially when compared to some other countries around the world.
-Acting fast, locking down quickly, and putting in place several measures to limit the spread of the virus, Turkey is now starting to open up for tourism once more and life is starting to get back to some form of normal.
+Turkey has handled the coronavirus situation exceptionally well, especially compared to some other countries around the world.
+Acting fast, locking down quickly, and putting in place several measures to limit the spread of the virus, Turkey is now starting to open up for tourism once more, and life is beginning to get back to some form of normal.

-Of course, Turkey is one of the most popular tourist summer hotspots, and with amazing weather and beautiful beaches, it’s no surprise!
-It’s also a pretty low cost destination compared to some EU countries too.
+Of course, Turkey is one of the most popular tourist summer hotspots, and with fantastic weather and beautiful beaches, it’s no surprise!
+It’s also a pretty low-cost destination compared to some EU countries too.

 So, if you’re tempted to bag yourself a beach break this summer, what do you need to know about the safety measures in place for tourists?